“Fear is only as deep as the mind allows.”

 Stanley Rachman, a psychologist at the University of British Columbia, outlined three ways you could have “learned” your phobia:

-Rachman has posited that:
+Rachman astutely observed that:

 “Information-giving is an inherent part of child-rearing and is carried on by parents and peers in an almost unceasing fashion, particularly in the child’s earliest years.